Pharmacy Practice 3 PG (9407.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students who fail the Final practical (oral) exam but acheive marks between 45%-49% (in the practical exam), AND pass the Final written (theory) exam, will be offered an additional oral exam.
-Please refer to Section 5a (Assessment item: Practical (oral) exam) and the unit's Canvas site for detail about the additional exam.
+- Students who fail the Final practical (oral) exam but acheive marks greater than 50% for the Final written (theory) exam, and greater than 50% overall, will be offered an additional oral exam during the deferred exam period.

 Supplementary Academic Integrity Information

 Pharmacy students are expected to complete the AIM Quiz in the first two (2) weeks of their course.

 No submitted assessment pieces will be marked in this unit until the Aim Quiz has been completed (proof of successful AIM completion may be requested by the Unit Convener).